raoulbia-ai/music-muse/README.md

-Here's the updated README file with a new section on Deployment to Azure, and all URLs converted to clickable Markdown links:
+Here's the updated README file with information about Conda as a prerequisite and instructions for creating and activating a Conda environment before installing requirements:

 # Music Muse